MostlyFocusedMike/gif-search-example/README.md

 ## API

-You will be using the [Giphy API](https://developers.giphy.com/docs/api#quick-start-guide).
+You will be using the [Giphy API](https://developers.giphy.com/docs/api#quick-start-guide) and will need to register for an API key.

 The endpoints you can use are: